ALL OF YOUR HEARING SERVICES NEEDS

 A NEW AND MODERN HEARING CENTRE IN LONDON

-In addition to the hearing services described here, Delos is also in the process of setting up a new, modern and reasonably-priced hearing centre in the heart of the arbitration world in London: LONDAP.
+In addition to the hearing services described here, Delos is also considering setting up a new, modern and reasonably-priced hearing centre in the heart of the arbitration world in London: LONDAP.
 According to the GAR-CIArb Seat Index for London (2018), “London would benefit from even more capacity” for hearing facilities and is falling short “in the face of competition from newer centres that offer … state-of-the-art hearing facilities.”

 To ensure that LONDAP is a best-in-class facility, Delos has appointed a Design Committee, chaired by Gary Born and Anneliese Day QC, which comprises the following leading practitioners: